edf-hpc/clara/docs/users_guide.md

        build       Builds Debian packages.
        virt        Manages virtual machines.
        easybuild   Manage package installation via easybuild
+       redfish     Manages the nodes of a cluster like ipmi to eventually replace it

     See 'clara help <plugin>' for detailed help on a plugin and 'clara <plugin> --help' for a quick list of options of a plugin.